MrOstling/samoklava/README.md

 ## Features

-* Extra pins and a slider switch for battery for wireless Promicro clones (tested with nice!nano); the slider can be shorted with a jumper if `CONFIG_ZMK_SLEEP` is preferred.
+* Extra pins and a slider switch for battery for wireless Promicro clones (tested with nice!nano v2); the slider can be shorted with a jumper if `CONFIG_ZMK_SLEEP` is preferred.
-* Wired operation with QMK should be possible but is not tested; TRRS footprints are included and routed.
+* Wired operation with QMK is possible (tested with OSOYOO Pro Micro Board ATmega32U4 Leonardo); TRRS footprints are included and routed.
 The pinout is identical with a five-column Corne sans the RGBLEDs.
 * Reset switches are easily accessible.
 The footprints used are the same as on the Corne.